-When you report a crime, you deserve to be treated with dignity. #MyTruth is a safe space to share how you were treated at a South African police station β anonymously if you choose.
+When you report a crime, or attend Government Departments such as a Magistrates Court or Master's Office, you deserve to be treated with dignity. #MyTruth is a safe space to share how you were treated at a South African police station, magistrates court, or master's office β anonymously if you choose.
 Your voice, on your terms.

 Too many are left unheard behind the glass.
 This is where your voice breaks through.